Calafia: Character

 The story continues with the arrival of several more Christian princes and their armies.
 Radiaro and Calafia issue a challenge to two Christian warriors to engage them in single combat for the purpose of deciding the battle.
 King Amadis and his son Esplandián accept the challenge.
 The black-skinned warrior woman chosen as messenger tells Calafia that Esplandián is the most handsome and elegant man that has ever existed.
 Calafia determines that she must see the man herself before engaging him in combat.
 She stays awake all night wondering whether to wear royal robes or warrior's armor.
 Deciding in favor of a thick golden toga embroidered with jewels, topped by a golden hood, she rode to meet her enemies, escorted by 2,000 women warriors.
 After being seated among the Christian kings, she immediately recognized Esplandián from his great beauty, and fell in love with him.
 She tells him she will meet him on the field of battle and, if they should live, that she wishes to speak further with him.
 Esplandián considers Calafia an infidel, an abomination of the rightfully subservient position of woman in relation to man, and he makes no response.

 The next day, Calafia duels with King Amadis, and Radiaro duels with Esplandián.
 With Leonorina, his betrothed, looking on, Esplandián masters Radiaro with a flurry of weapon thrusts.
 Calafia and Amadis trade blows until he disarms her and knocks her helmet off.
 Both Calafia and Radiaro surrender to the Christians.
 While being held prisoner, Calafia acknowledges the astonishing beauty of Leonorina, daughter of the Constantinople emperor and the intended bride of Esplandián, and resolves not to interfere with their union.
 She accepts Christianity as the one true faith, saying, "I have seen the ordered order of your religion, and the great disorder of all others, I have seen that it is clear that the law which you follow must be the truth, while that which we follow is lying and falsehood."
 She marries Talanque, a large and handsome knight who fought with her outside the city gate; similarly, her sister Liota marries Maneli, Talanque's companion in arms.
 The women return to California with their husbands to establish a new dynasty complete with both sexes, as a Christian nation.
+With her new husband in tow, the queen then goes on to "have many amazing adventures, including very large challenges, many battles and victories over great seigniories", with the narrator informing the reader that to recount them all would be "a never ending story."